Starting 25 years ago, we’re used to people stopping conversations, on hearing their phone bleep.

 “Repeat a lie often enough and people believe it”.

 As a net contributor, the EU gets 16% of its funding from the UK (almost a sixth).
 In contrast, other than France and Germany, the remaining EU countries take more than they give.
-The Remain campaign failed, but it illustrates how disinterested most people are in uncovering the real facts.
+The Remain campaign failed, but it illustrates how lazy people are at fact checking.

-What we recognise as SMS today originated in a document in the joint Franco-German R & D trials in October 1984.
-It called for the provision of
+The system we recognise as SMS today, started with a document in the joint Franco-German R & D trials, October 1984.
+The brief was to design:

 Creators of The Concept